-2.2 Home Care Employee - Grade 1
+Home Care Employee Grade 1

-Means a person who satisfies the requirements of a New Entrant and has progressed to Grade 1 or who is appointed to Grade 1 and is not a New Entrant.
-Employee's at this level work under general supervision in domestic services and in carrying out simple personal care tasks.
-An employee at this level is required to assist the client to do personal care tasks for himself/herself and assist the client to maintain their independence in their own homes.
+Means a person who has satisfied the requirements of New Entrant and has progressed to Grade 1 or who is appointed to Grade 1 and is not a New Entrant.
+Employees at this level work under indirect supervision in domestic, gardening or maintenance service and in carrying out simple personal care tasks.
+An employee at this level is required to assist the client to do personal care tasks for themselves and assist them maintain independence in their own homes.